There’s a reason the ocean brings people together.

 Celebration Day Vendors (June 14)

-Join us at Mission Point Park by hosting a booth.
+Join us at Mission Point Park on June 14th by hosting a booth.
 We’re especially looking for:

 - Interactive or hands-on activities